Things to avoid while healing from annular tear surgery

 Getting back to work is a major concern for many patients who have undergone annular tear surgery, and the time it takes to return depends on a number of factors.
 First, you should consider the type of job that you have.
-If you’re sitting at a desk for most of the day, you may be able to return to work in about two weeks, although you should be sure not to sit in the same position for extended periods of time as you heal.
-On the other hand, more strenuous jobs may require a six-week recovery time.
-Both of these timeframes are only estimates, and they will vary depending on how your body is recuperating and what your physician advises.
+For example, patients with a desk job may be able to return sooner than people with more physically demanding jobs.
+Of course, the time frame for returning to work will also vary on a patient-to-patient basis, depending on how your body is recuperating and what your doctor advises.